Canada - Merger Review

 - codes of conduct, which can be readily monitored and expeditiously enforced by a third party, such as through binding arbitration procedures.

-That said, the Commissioner has recently stated that the Bureau may require behavioural remedies to resolve concerns with a merger when structural remedies are either unavailable or insufficient.31
+That said, the Commissioner has recently stated that the Bureau may require behavioural remedies to resolve concerns with a merger when structural remedies are either unavailable or insufficient.32 The Bureau issued a template for merger consent agreements in September 2016, which is designed to provide better insight into the Bureau's expectations when negotiating measures to address competitive issues likely to arise from a proposed merger.33

-Commissioner John Pecman has continued to promote the Bureau’s Transparency Initiative, which includes several new practices aimed at increasing transparency, including the publication of updated instructions related to supplementary information requests in its Merger Review Process Guidelines.32 The Bureau published 14 position statements over the past year, which are designed to communicate the results and briefly describe the Bureau’s analysis of a particular proposed merger.
+Commissioner John Pecman has continued to promote the Bureau's Transparency Initiative, which includes several new practices aimed at increasing transparency and cooperation with foreign agencies.
+The Bureau published 12 position statements over the past year, which are designed to communicate the results and briefly describe the Bureau's analysis of a particular proposed merger.
 Moreover, it continues to publish monthly reports of concluded merger reviews.
-Finally, the Bureau published a new Pre-Merger Notification Interpretation Guideline to assist parties in interpreting and applying the provisions of the Competition Act relating to notifiable transactions.33

 - Competition Act, RSC, c C-34, as amended (Competition Act).